medvedevgroup/ESSCompress/README.md

 >
 AAAAAAACCCCCCCCCCA
 ```
 Notice that the decompressed fasta file is not the same as the original file, but it contains the same k-mers as smallExample.fa.
-You can double check this using
+You can double check this using the command
-`./aux/essAuxValidate 11 smallExample.fa smallExample.fa.essd`.
+`./aux/essAuxValidate 11 smallExample.fa smallExample.fa.essd`
 If they contain the same k-mers (i.e. 11-mers), you will see an output like this:

 ```